masudad/Google/ManagedBookmarks.md

 ## Configuration
 - `SERVICE_ACCOUNT_FILE`: The file path to your service account JSON key.
 - `CUSTOMER_ID`: Your Google Workspace customer ID.
 You can find the customer Id by navigating to the [Google Admin Console](https://admin.google.com/) > Account > Account Settings.
-- `ADMIN_USER_EMAIL`: The email address of a Google Admin Console admin user.
+- `ADMIN_USER_EMAIL`: The email address of a Google Workspace admin user.
 - `ORG_UNIT_ID`: The unique ID of the Organizational Unit where the bookmarks will be applied.

 ## Bookmark Format